November 1982 Irish general election: Government formation

-Fine Gael and the Labour Party formed the 19th Government of Ireland, a majority coalition.
+Fine Gael and the Labour Party formed the 19th government of Ireland, a majority coalition.

-Fine Gael recorded its best election result until 2011, coming within five seats of Fianna Fáil; at other times (such as 1977) Fianna Fáil had been twice as big as Fine Gael.
+Fine Gael won 39.2% of the vote, the highest ever in its history.
+It also recorded its best election result until 2011, coming within five seats of Fianna Fáil; at other times (such as 1977) Fianna Fáil had been twice as big as Fine Gael.
 The Labour Party had a new leader with Dick Spring.
 A programme for government was quickly drawn up and Garret FitzGerald of Fine Gael became Taoiseach for the second time.
 The poor showing for Fianna Fáil resulted in a leadership challenge to Charles Haughey by his opponents within the party.
 Haughey won the vote of confidence and remained as leader.

 Dáil membership changes

 The following changes took place as a result of the election: